Marioalexsan/AtlyssMods/BetterPrismUI/_Thunderstore/README.md

 # Better Prism UI

-Adds an overlay to the health orb that indicates how much of your original Prism damage absorbion is left.
+Adds an overlay to the health orb that indicates how much of your original Prism damage absorbtion is left.

 # Mod Compatibility